Dalljiet Kaur: Career

 In 2019, she essayed the role of antagonist Antara Rawat on the show Guddan Tumse Na Ho Payega which aired on Zee TV.
 In September 2019, Kaur was a celebrity contestant in the thirteenth season of the Indian version of the reality TV show Big Brother, Bigg Boss.

 In May 2021, Kaur appeared in the music video 'Befikar Raho' alongside Asim Riaz's brother Umar Riaz, which she produced as well.
 From December 2021 to April 2025, she portrayed Dr. Avni Sehgal in Star Bharat's Sasural Genda Phool 2.
 Since July 2025, she selected to portray Bela in Colors TV's Dhaakad Beera after a three year television hiatus.

 Personal life

 Kaur met Shalin Bhanot while working together in Kulvaddhu, and married him in 2009.
 They had a son in 2014.
 In 2015, she filed for divorce accusing Shalin of domestic violence.
 Kaur claimed that Bhanot never even visited the doctor with her while she was pregnant.
 She stated that he accused her of trying to influence the doctors and didn't even want her to have a C-Section.
 Kaur added that Bhanot was violent towards her even in front of her parents from the start of their marriage.
 The couple was divorced in 2015.
-She married businessmen Nikhil Patel on 18 March 2023.
+She married businessman Nikhil Patel on 18 March 2023.
 Kaur confirmed their separation on 25 May 2024.